...

 Instructions

-• Spread a layer of green chutney on one side of the pav and tamarind chutney on the other.
-Place a fried vada in each bun.
-Sprinkle a bit of dry garlic chutney (optional) for an authentic street-style touch.
+• Spread green chutney on one side of the pav and tamarind chutney on the other.
+Place a hot vada in the centre and press gently.
+Sprinkle dry garlic chutney if using.

 Nutrition